Counting Finite Index Subrings of $\mathbb{Z}^n$: Introduction

-When $n$ is fixed, we want to understand how these rational functions vary with $p$. \begin{question}\cite[Question 3.7]{VollRecent} Is the zeta function $\zeta_{\Z^n}^R(s)$ uniform?
+When $n$ is fixed, we want to understand how these rational functions vary with $p$. \begin{question}[Question 3.7, \cite{VollRecent}] Is the zeta function $\zeta_{\Z^n}^R(s)$ uniform?
 Is it finitely uniform? \end{question}

 Expanding the rational functions of Theorem \ref{GSSthm} as power series and computing individual coefficients shows that $\zeta_{\Z^n}^R(s)$ is uniform if and only if for each fixed $e\ge 1,\ f_n(p^e)$ is a polynomial in~$p$.
-See \cite[Section 2.1]{Voll} for additional discussion. \begin{question} For fixed $n \ge 2$ and $e \ge 1$, is $f_n(p^e)$ a polynomial in $p$? \end{question}
+Therefore, the first part of Question \ref{zetaznuniform} is equivalent to the following question.